 The 2012 City of Jackson Storm Water Management Manual provides specific information to the City of Jackson for design standards to address storm water quantity and quality and flood control.
 The City of Jackson adopted the Low Impact Development (LID) Manual for Michigan to guide the design of proposed best management practices.
-The Department of Public Works reviews all storm water related projects.
+The Department of Public Works reviews all storm water-related projects.
 The technical guide is used by City of Jackson Engineering in dealing with storm water for all transportation related projects that meet the minimum requirements.

-Storm water management in the City of Jackson
+Figure 13-6 An Example of Storm Water Management in the City of Jackson

 The previously mentioned 2016 City of Jackson Community Master Plan sites the need to address storm water runoff, especially in the downtown and urban core of the community, which includes maintaining an open and working transportation system.
 The City of Jackson is also part of the Upper Grand River Watershed Alliance.